 Upon her return to Canada, rather than resuming her career in digital marketing, she decided instead to help a family member start a new venture.
-In the process, she uncovered an emerging field of psychology that studies the strengths that enable individuals and communities to thrive.
+In the process, she uncovered an emerging field of psychology that studies the strengths that enable individuals, organizations and communities to thrive.

 The discipline of Positive Psychology is founded on the belief that individuals want to lead meaningful and fulfilling lives, cultivate what is best within them and enhance their experiences of love, work and play.
 Lisa has a favourite saying from the field: “When you appreciate the positive, the positive appreciates.”